Best Cellular Security Systems in 2025

 We opted for Google Nest Cams over ADT’s security cameras.
 Our Experience Testing ADT

-Our friendly ADT technician set our security system up for us.
-They scoped out our house and suggested the best camera placement and where to install indoor motion detectors.
-They were finished in a couple of hours and took us through the work they had done.
-The technician even helped us set up the app on our smartphone and showed us how to manage the equipment.
+Our ADT technician inspected our house, suggested the best camera placement and motion detector spots, and set up the security system.
+They were finished in a couple of hours and talked us through how our equipment works.
+The technician even helped us set up the app and showed us how to use it.

 And make no mistake — our ADT equipment was very high-tech.
 That’s one reason we put ADT at the top of our list of best systems for smart homes.
 We had voice control of the entire system, and we were able to connect smart devices for even more comfort and convenience.
 We connected our Nest thermostat, for instance, to our garage door opener.
 That way the temperature was just right every time we got home.